50 Fascinating Facts About Buckingham Palace

 The wine vaults, located beneath the West Wing, serve as the oldest part of the palace.
 These vaults belonged to the Duke of Buckingham way before the residence was even considered a royal residence.

 Buckingham Palace remains one of London’s most sought after tourist attractions, bringing tourists from all over the world to the city.
 Buy your bus tour tickets and hop off at stop 2 on the yellow route to visit Buckingham Palace.
-If you prefer to really immerse yourself in the royal experience, join our Changing of the Guard walking tour which is included free of charge with 24 hour, 48 hour, or 72 hour bus tour tickets or book tickets for our Royal London walking tour for just £5 per person.
+If you prefer to really immerse yourself in the royal experience, join our Changing of the Guard walking tour which is included free of charge with 24 hour, 48 hour, or 72 hour bus tour tickets.